FibroScan® measures fatty liver damage in just 5 minutes and without an invasive biopsy.

-To schedule an appointment or learn more about how Gastroenterology Consultants of San Antonio specializes in fatty liver treatment in the San Antonio communities of Medical Center, Stone Oak, Northeast, Westover Hills, Boerne or Bulverde, call 210.614.1234 today.
-You can also request an appointment using the form below.
+To schedule an appointment or learn more about how Gastroenterology Consultants of San Antonio specializes in fatty liver treatment in the San Antonio communities of Medical Center, Stone Oak, Northeast, Westover Hills, Boerne, or Bulverde, call 210.614.1234 today.
+You can also request an appointment online here.

 “I began to see Dr. Ali right after the pandemic started.
 He was able to diagnose and treat me for my fatty almost cirrhosis liver.
 With his help, my liver levels dropped 75% and my liver is now functioning normally.
 My IBS has also been controlled with his help.
 Thank you, Dr. Ali!” – Brianna